kleinschmidt/kavli/notes.md

     * Adaptation is _distributional learning_, which is an _inference_ at a
       higher level.
 * Inference and prediction
-    * Speech perception as an example.
+    * Speech perception as an example: how do you know what someone's said?
     * Categories are variable.
-How do you interpret a particular cue value?
+You can't just look at the spectrogram, read off a few cue values, and know for sure.
+Best you can do is figure out how _likely_ each category is as an explanation.
+In order to do that, you need to know the distributions, or the _generative model_.
     * You look at how well each of the possible interpretations _predicts_ that value (relative to the other possibilities).
     * In a bayesian framework, we call those predictions the likelihood